tatevkyosababyan/Fine-Tune-Stable-Diffusion/README.md

 # Fine-Tune-Stable-Diffusion
 Fine tuned the base Stable Diffusion model to generate Renaissance Style Portraits

-If you'd like to test or just generate images using our model, please follow the steps below.
+If you'd like to see our results, please navigate to the wiki section of this repo However,if you'd like to test our model or just generate images using it, follow the steps below.

 1) Create a base Stable diffusion Model
 ```python
 new_model = keras_cv.models.StableDiffusion(img_width=512, img_height=512)